 The students will be assisting us with the research and filming whilst we guide and edit the piece.
 Our Head of Production, Scott Bradley, knows all too well as a former film student, that collaborative projects such as this can be few and far between, so we’re happy that we can lend our 10 years of experience in the creative industry to provide the students a full and authentic experience as to what it’s really like to work on a real shoot for an actual client.

-We’ve discussed with programme leader, David Bennett, about the impact this experience will have on the students participating on this project with us.
+We’ve discussed with the program leader, David Bennett, about the impact this experience will have on the students participating in this project with us.
 He believes that this type of collaboration is critical for students.
 David maintains that this experience will provide his students with a realistic understanding and practical experience of liaising with a client to successfully collaborate to produce content that will be made into a film to be seen by many.

 “What can be a better and more invigorating way to start a new course than to work on something like this?
 Students will develop skills in research, production, photography, film making, sound, editing, working to a brief, working to deadlines, team work, liaising with a client and working under pressure”David Bennett, Programme Leader of the Photography and Moving Image programme at Barking and Dagenham College

 Having students with us on the shoot will be a fantastic opportunity for both sides.
 The students of this program can lend us some of their knowledge about Becontree Estate from their own project, ‘Coated in Trails of Wisteria’, which comprises work made in, on, and around the Becontree estate that marked its Centenary.
 Northern Heart Films want to hear from ordinary people who live on the estate, those new to the estate, and those who’ve lived on the estate their entire lives.